TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 The purpose of reCAPTCHA is to determine whether data entered on this website (e.g. information entered into a contact form) is being provided by a human user or by an automated program.
 To determine this, reCAPTCHA analyzes the behavior of the website visitors based on a variety of parameters.
 This analysis is triggered automatically as soon as the website visitor enters the site.
 For this analysis, reCAPTCHA evaluates a variety of data (e.g. IP address, time the website visitor spent on the site or cursor movements initiated by the user).
 The data tracked during such analyses are forwarded to Google.

 reCAPTCHA analyses run entirely in the background.
 Website visitors are not alerted that an analysis is underway.

 Data are stored and analyzed on the basis of Art.
 6 Sect.
 1 lit. f GDPR.
 The website operator has a legitimate interest in the protection of the operator’s websites against abusive automated spying and against SPAM.
 If a respective declaration of consent has been obtained, the data will be processed exclusively on the basis of Art.
 6 Sect.
-1 lit. a GDPR.
-Any such consent may be revoked at any time.

 For more information about Google reCAPTCHA please refer to the Google Data Privacy Declaration and Terms Of Use under the following links: https://policies.google.com/privacy?hl=en and https://policies.google.com/terms?hl=en.